Register for Free edWebinars Below

 Get a CE Certificate for this edWebinar Learn more

-Participants will be able to use the knowledge they gain in this edWebinar to use music more intentionally in their day-to-day work with toddlers and preschoolers, and even infants.
-In addition to simply playing music in the background, participants will better understand how actively singing and creating variations of a song can support young children’s language development.
-Participants will also understand that a range of songs can support this development, even songs without words.
+Viewers will be able to use the knowledge they gain in this edWebinar to use music more intentionally in their day-to-day work with toddlers and preschoolers, and even infants.
+In addition to simply playing music in the background, viewers will better understand how actively singing and creating variations of a song can support young children’s language development.
+Viewers will also understand that a range of songs can support this development, even songs without words.
 They will feel more comfortable in their abilities to use music in their work and will be able to better communicate with other caregivers and parents the significant role that music-making can play in a child’s language development in these important early years.

 About the Presenter